timwappenhans/timwappenhans.github.io/_teaching/2021-comparative.md

 location: "Berlin, Germany"
 ---

-Supplementary course for introduction to comparative politics and international politics lecture given by Thomas M. Meyer and Anselm Hager, [Syllabus](/files/syllabus_comp_2021.pdf)
+Supplementary course for the introduction to comparative politics and international politics lecture given by Thomas M. Meyer and Anselm Hager, [Syllabus](/files/syllabus_comp_2021.pdf)